 NPG Health Collaborative, LLC (NPG Health) began operating as an independent Accountable Care Organization (ACO) January 1, 2017.
-NPG includes more than 100 providers who serve nine rural hospitals in Nebraska and Kansas.
+NPG includes more than 150 providers who serve 14 rural hospitals in Nebraska, Iowa and Kansas.

 As an ACO, NPG Health will allow members to participate in the Medicare Shared Savings Program.
 This program aims to reduce healthcare costs and improve healthcare quality for patients using Medicare.
 Our goal is to improve health and wellness in rural communities throughout the region.

 Accountable Care Organizations (ACOs) are groups of doctors, hospitals, and other health care providers, who come together voluntarily to give coordinated high quality care to their Medicare patients.